jorigamy/jorigamy.github.io/README.md

 When I say completely free I mean exactly free my friend!
 No hidden fees no marketing nothing at all!

-It's a personal project that **I also use to have free hosting on a commercial level for my websites** and I want to share it with the web!
+It's a personal project that **I also use to have free hosting on a for my websites** and I want to share it with the web!

 To use it you can: